ynnxl/ticker/README.md

 # ticker

-This program is a stock market analysis and asset managment software
+This program is a stock market analysis and asset managment software.

 Enter the following command into your command terminal to run the program.
+Backend:

     npm start

+Frontend:

+    npm run dev

 ## Install Packages